YitingLiu97/dwd-A3/readme.md

 Also, I learned how simple it is to createElements and add tags in Javascript.
 It takes a while to wrap my head around but it is worthy and convenient for me in the end.

 I am half satisfied with my CSS effort.
-With the help of the [horizontal scrolling tutorial] (https://www.youtube.com/watch?v=OeaHnxahf40), I was able to make the scrolling smooth.
+With the help of the [horizontal scrolling tutorial](https://www.youtube.com/watch?v=OeaHnxahf40), I was able to make the scrolling smooth.
 I felt my CSS is not as strong.
 I had to search for the website for multiple outcomes.
 For instance, I wanted to increase the font size of the placeHolder content in the textbox.
 The back-and-forth searching makes me feel like I have a long way to go.
 But I am excited since now I have a goal to create websites that are music and image related.

 <!-- Any specific challenges or struggles documented -->
 ## Challenges & Struggles
-1. Flickr API takes time for me to figure out elements needed
-- I tried to use Flickr Scraper yet failed to do so.
+- Flickr API takes time for me to figure out elements needed.
+I tried to use Flickr Scraper yet failed to do so.
 So I went the old school way to deconstruct the API link in my js code.
-2. Couldn't update images based on new user input
-- The images will pile up at the end of the array rather than at the top.
+- Couldn't update images based on new user input.
+The images will pile up at the end of the array rather than at the top.
 Therefore, users would have to scroll till the end to see the new images.

 <!-- Any questions you have -->
 <!-- ## Questions -->